1938 Saint Mary's Gaels football team: Schedule

-Season overview
+Game summaries

-at California
+At California

 On September 24, the Gaels opened their 1938 season with a close 12–7 loss to California before a crowd of 50,000 in Berkeley.
 The preceding year's Cal team were undefeated and ended second-ranked in the final AP poll.
 The Gaels dominated the game for three quarters and led 7–0 at the start of the fourth quarter.

 Gonzaga

 On Sunday, October 2, the Gaels defeated Gonzaga 20–0 at Kezar Stadium in San Francisco.
 St. Mary's touchdowns were scored by Mike Klotovich, Ed Heffernan, and Mike Pierrie.

-at Loyola
+At Loyola

 On Sunday, October 9, the Gaels defeated the Loyola Lions 7–0 at the Los Angeles Memorial Coliseum.
 Fullback Herb Smith scored the only touchdown.

 Portland

 On Sunday, October 16, the Gaels defeated Portland 32–7 at Kezar Stadium in San Francisco.

-vs. San Francisco
+Vs. San Francisco

 On Sunday, October 23, the Gaels defeated the San Francisco Dons 13–6 before 20,000 in the rain at Kezar.
 San Francisco took a 6–0 lead into the fourth quarter, but the Gaels' scored two touchdowns, first on a pass from Klotovich to Aronson and later on a 53-yard run by Klotovich.